killian31/VideoObjectDetection/README.md

 This project implements the Owl-ViT model for zero-shot object detection in videos (or several images).

 ![Football video](data/example.gif)
+Detection using the prompts "person" and "ball".

 ![Balloons video](data/balloon.gif)
+Detection using the prompts "person" and "balloon".
 ## Contents

 Table of contents: